Universism and Extensions of V: -logic, admissibility, and class theory

 Next, we code the ideal objects using coding pairs.
 For any particular ideal set $x$, we will code the transitive closure of $\{x\}$.
 A fact of the above coding is that any tree will have many isomorphic subtrees, and hence will not be isomorphic to $TC(\{x\})$.\footnote{See \cite{Antos2015a} and \cite{AntosFriedman2017a} for details and further explanation.
 We would like subtrees to correspond to elements in the transitive closure.
 However, isomorphic subtrees would code the same element, and so as it stands our coding pairs are not extensional.
 As we'll see below, this can be easily fixed.} We therefore need to form {\it quotient} pairs that provide a coding of ideal sets (we provide a visual representation of an example in Figure \ref{quotientdiagram}).

 \begin{definition} ($\mathbf{MK}$) \cite{Antos2015a}, \cite{AntosFriedman2017a} {\it Quotient Pairs.} Let $\langle M_0, R \rangle$ be a coding pair and $a$ be a set in $M_0$.
-We then define the equivalence class of $a$ (denoted by `$[a]$') of all top nodes of the associated coding tree isomorphic to the subtree $\mathbb{T}_a$:
+We then define the equivalence class of $a$ (denoted by `$[a]$') of all top nodes of the coding trees isomorphic to the subtree $\mathbb{T}_a$: